 mithyaiva vṛttayas tasya sarvathā kevalaṃ sthitaṃ || 27 ||

-27. Reflecting on the different states (bhāvas) in this way, [he realizes,] “the mind is nowhere [to be found].”
-To him the mental fluctuations are entirely false, and the state of independence (kevala) becomes stabilized in every respect.
+27. Reflecting on the different states (bhāvas) in this way, [s/he realizes,] “the mind is nowhere [to be found].”
+To that one the mental fluctuations are entirely false, and the state of independence (kevala) becomes stabilized in every respect.

-28. Whatever desires arise, for objects like food etc., he should fulfill them to to the best of his ability; then he will become fulfilled (pūrṇa) and free of any external support.
+28. Whatever desires arise, for objects like food etc., one should fulfill them to to the best of his ability; then he will become fulfilled (pūrṇa) and ‘supportless’.

-29. If someone is told something he was longing for, but randomly forgot, then due to being reunited with it again, he attains kaivalya for a moment.
+29. If someone is told something s/he was longing [to remember], but somehow forgot, then due to being reunited with it again, he attains kaivalya for a moment.

-30. One who sees something in the distance and ponders as to whether it is a pillar or a man, when he clearly ascertains [what it is], cessation (nirodha) arises immediately.
+30. One who sees something in the distance and ponders as to whether it is a pillar or a man, when he clearly ascertains [what it is], dissolution of mind (nirodha) arises immediately.

-31. Through the buddhi, one can see the perceiver of a perception by means of the perceptible objects.
-Having seen it, one attains liberation.
+31. Through the buddhi, one can see the perceiver of a perception by means of perceptible objects.
+Having ‘seen’ it, one attains liberation.
 One who cannot do likewise remains bound.

 32. Intensely seizing hold of awareness, [he realizes that] whatever he can be aware of does not exist by its own independent nature; therefore, everything [that can be known] is cognized and thus has the nature of awareness [alone]. / Realizing this, he becomes an embodiment of awareness.